 What to expect at your first lactation consult

-- Please feed your baby 2-2.5 hours prior to your appointment so he/she is hungry but not frantic.
+Please feed your baby 2-2.5 hours prior to your appointment so they are hungry but not frantic.

-- If someone (dad, partner, grandma) is supplementing baby with a bottle, it is helpful to have this person attend with you as we will discuss techniques they will need to employ to support your breastfeeding goals.
-Please also have the bottles you are using with you.
+If someone (dad, partner, grandma) is supplementing baby with a bottle, it is helpful to have this person attend with you as we will discuss techniques they will need to employ to support your breastfeeding goals.
+Please also bring the bottles you are using and any needed supplemental milk with you.

-Each consult includes one week of post-consult email or text support.
+Each consult includes one week of post-consult email support.

 I’m available to you for updates, additional questions, or to adjust instructions as needed.
 I love hearing your successes and welcome your questions.
 I’m happy to clarify instructions, support you as you work with your baby’s care provider, and give additional suggestions as you and your baby progress.

-- You become engorged to the point where you cannot feed or pump
+– Becoming engorged to the point where you cannot feed or pump

 – Your newborn has not fed for many hours (more than 6) and won’t latch